 We turn to addictions to help us cope or to manage stress.
 For some people this may be that can of Mountain Dew, for others it is chocolate, or alcohol.
 And the list goes on.
 Coping mechanisms aren’t bad.
 They help us through trying times.
-The problems come when we find ourselves in a downward spiral of stress triggering high cortisol and adrenal, triggering the need to cope, triggering us to turn to addictive behaviors to mange the stress.
+The problems come when we find ourselves in a downward spiral of stress triggering high cortisol and adrenals, triggering the need to cope, triggering us to turn to addictive behaviors to mange the stress.
 Hello chocolate cake!

 We live in a crazy world.
 The rat race and constant stimuli has us in fight or flight way more often than we should be.
 How do you stop the cycle?
 Learn to manage your stress with healthy coping mechanisms and relaxation techniques.
-Reprogram your thinking and your behaviors to align with a life of peace.
+Reprogram your thinking patterns and your behaviors to align with a life of peace.
 When trying to quit sugar, this is important because if we don’t already have healthy stress management techniques in place we are more prone to fail.

 Recognize Your Stress Triggers

 Take a step back from your life.
 What causes you stress?
-Do you say yes to often?
-To you lack organization or routine?
+Do you say yes too often?
+Do you lack organization or routine?
 Do you have a hectic commute?
 Are you in a toxic relationship?
 Are there certain times of day that your stress peaks?
 Write it all down and then see what you can do to change it.
 If getting up 20 minutes earlier would make your morning less rushed and hectic then do it.
 Maybe it’s your commute, and taking a quieter route would be more peaceful.
 Maybe just taking a few minutes to yourself before dealing with kids or planning ahead for meals so they aren’t so cranky and crazy.
 Some situations may be more desperate.
-You may find that you need eliminate a toxic friendship or quit your job and search for one with a better boss.
+You may find that you need to eliminate a toxic friendship or quit your job and search for one with a more pleasant boss.